First Published: 8 Jan 2019

 Villain Hitting (打小人)

 Those interested in a darker tourist experience will find the practice of villain hitting an interesting one.
 Watch elderly women sitting around small makeshift shrine set-ups under the bridge as they take on requests to help curse enemies or ward off evil.

 Write a name on a piece of paper and she’ll start smacking the paper with a shoe while chanting before burning it in the flames.
 The process ends when she blesses you and sends you on your way.
 Moral of the story: don’t offend anyone while you’re there.
 Yikes!

-How to get there: From Causeway Bay MTR (Exit A), go across the road from Hung Hom, walk to the Canal Road Flyover.
+How to get there: From Causeway Bay MTR Station, Exit A, walk 6min to Canal Road Flyover (Google Maps)